AntiMicroX/antimicrox/README.md

 ## Participation in the translation of AntiMicroX

 If you want to participate in the translation of the program, but your language is not yet on the support list.
-Please contact us.

-However, if your language is already supported in the program, you must have the Qt Linguist program installed, which is usually included in the qt5-tools package, to conveniently translate the application.
-However, before you do that, make sure that you don't already have this program installed.
-All you have to do is open it, and then use it to open a file with the ts extension.

-If a red exclamation mark appears in the translation field, it means that your translation does not end with the same sign as the original content.
-Try to place commas or dots in appropriate places and often save your progress.
+Please check [this link](https://github.com/AntiMicroX/antimicrox/issues/1).